This post may contain affiliate links. Please read our disclosure policy.

 - 5 cloves Garlic, minced

-- 1 teaspoon Dried Thyme, or 3 fresh sprigs
+- 1 teaspoon Fresh Thyme, or ¼ teaspoon dried

-- 1 teaspoon Sea Salt, or to taste
+- 1 teaspoon Sea Salt, decrease if using salted broth

 - 1 large Carrot, diced (1 cup)